gustavobite/notes/README.md

-Notes! is a very very very simply notes app.
+Notes! is a very very very simple notes app.

-The idea is give you the benefit of simplicity.
+The idea is to give you the benefit of simplicity.
 Is opening the app and do things quickly.